-- economic systems vary in their toleration and encouragement of change? - 7.
+- their toleration and encouragement of change? - 7.
 What affect did the exercise of absolute power have on a nation? - 8.
 How are governments created, structured, maintained, and changed?

-- Social, economic, and religious conflicts place caused by absolute monarchs place hardships on the people, cause bitterness, and led to war. - 8.
+- place hardships on the people, cause bitterness, and led to war. - 8.
 Governments were created through a belief in a nature process in which natural leaders will rise up in a society.
 Structure of governments came through the governed or the leader.
 Ideals adopted through divine right and throne inheritance also gave birth to new leaders.